byuistats/DS250-Cannon/content/Slides/p4/d4/_index.md

 ## Today:

 1. Continue discussion about evaluating models
-2. Try to understand what are models are doing
+2. Try to understand what models are doing

 ## Evaluating model performance cont